centreon/centreon-documentation/versioned_docs/version-23.10/api/clapi.md

 #### Gettrap

-To view the trap list of a service template, use the **GETTRAP** action:
+To view the trap list for a service template, use the **GETTRAP** action:

 ``` shell
 centreon -u admin -p 'centreon' -o "STPL" -a gettrap -v "Ping-LAN"